 Having studied and passed the CPA Exam, I can tell you one thing: note all CPA review courses (Roger, Wiley, Gleim, Becker, Surgent) are not created equal.
 Some CPA Review courses have cut-and-dry, one-size-fits-all programs while others are highly tailored to the individual.
 In any case, you need to know how to take advantage of the exam prep course software to help you pass the CPA Exam as quickly as possible with as minimal study time as possible.
 If you’re studying with Surgent CPA Review Course (or you’re considering studying with Surgent CPA Review), you’ll need to know about the adaptive learning technology (A.S.A.P.
 Technology™) and how it creates individualized study materials for your particular needs.
-To help you take advantage of Surgent’s CPA prep course software, let’s talk about 5 tips on how to study with Surgent CPA Review.
+To help you take advantage of Surgent’s CPA prep course software, read about 5 tips on how to study with Surgent CPA Review — or listen to our own Carolyn Rivera sum it up in this video:

 1. Complete the Entire Assessment Phase

 The Assessment Phase consists of 450 practice questions over 10 quizzes.
 The point is to test your base knowledge and understand your starting point.
 You’ll do one assessment phase for each of the four exam sections – this data is what the adaptive technology is based on.

 While 450 practice questions seems like a lot, completing the Assessment Phase is essential if you want to have a solid knowledge base.
 The questions are across all AICPA designated exam topics areas, and the number of questions gives an accurate read of your baseline subject knowledge.
 That’s why it’s absolutely essential that you complete the entire Assessment Phase before starting your study sessions.